olvaffe/olv-notes/coding/misc/gitlab-ci.md

 - Global Keywords
   - `default` Custom default values for job keywords.
+    - each default keyword is copied to every job that does not already have it defined
+      - each job can customize what to copy with `inherit`
   - `include` Import configuration from other YAML files.
   - `stages` The names and order of the pipeline stages.
+    - ordered list of stages, defaulting to `.pre`, `build`, `test`, `deploy`, and `.post`
+    - jobs in the same stage run in parallel
+    - jobs in the next stage run after jobs from the previous stage complete successfully
   - `variables` Define CI/CD variables for all job in the pipeline.
   - `workflow` Control what types of pipeline run.
 - Header Keywords